fangninghe/brahmbhatt_spandan_spring17/midterm/README.md

 # Illustration of midterm project
 ## Question 1 Enron Email:
 ### 1. Find who has the most Emails
 - First step in detecting Enron Scandel is to search who has the most Emails.
-Since it is reasonalbe to conclude that people who had the bigger volumn of Emails might inovle more in this event.
+Since it is reasonalbe to conclude that people who had the bigger volumn of Emails might involve more in this event.
 - Email amount of the each person was calculated and generated a csv file in **midterm/que[1-2]/ana[1-3]/** named **mail_list.csv**.

 ### 2. Dig into the most active people